10 Things You Should Avoid Buying A Home Next To

 Airports

 Buying a home directly near an airport is useful when you need to go on vacation, and planespotters are likely to enjoy it.
-But the noise levels could quickly start to become a problem – hence why homes next to airports are often much cheaper.
-The noise levels may even be high enough to cause hearing loss unless you invest heavily in sound insulation
+But the noise levels could quickly start to become a problem, which is why homes next to airports are often much cheaper.
+The noise levels may even be high enough to cause hearing loss unless you invest heavily in sound insulation.

 While some people are able to eventually tune out the noise of trains passing by, it’s still likely to be something that is hard to adjust to initially.
 Properties within 250 meters of a railroad also commonly experience structural damage as a result of vibrations, which can mean a higher repair bill.